English

 Restrictions: Course limited to sophomores, juniors and seniors

-Notes: meets English department legacy pre-1700 requirement
+Notes: Meets the English department's legacy pre-1700 requirement.

 ENGL-213 The Literature of the Later Middle Ages